 In our experience, not only can kindergarteners perform their own swabs, they often do the best of all the grades.
 Our test can be used by any grade, K through 12.

 We’re here for you!
 The first thing we do with new customers is provide them with comprehensive instructions explaining how to set up and run a testing program.
 We provide you with all the information you need to make sure everything runs smoothly.
-As of March 2021, we’ve provided our pooled testing service to 800 schools; we’ve learned a lot about what schools need and are constantly improving our service to better serve you.
+As of August 2021, we’ve provided our pooled testing service to over 1,000 schools; we’ve learned a lot about what schools need and are constantly improving our service to better serve you.

-Pooling dramatically reduces the cost of testing without sacrificing accuracy.
 If the pooled test result is negative, it’s unlikely anyone is infected and students continue learning uninterrupted.
-If the pool result is positive, someone in the classroom is most likely sick; you can then follow up to stop an outbreak—for just the cost of one test.
+If the pool result is positive, someone in the classroom is most likely sick; you can then follow up to stop an outbreak—for just the cost, time, and effort of one test.

 All students in a class, pod, or cohort swab their own noses and place their samples in a single tube (that’s the pooling step).
 The samples in that tube are then run as a single sample, using one test.
 See it in action here.